incoming webhooks

 body Yes Text The content of the message.

-recipient Yes Phone number The phone number of the recipient (must include prefix).
+recipient Yes Phone number The recipient's phone number (must include prefix).

 sender Yes Text The name of the sender.